Herald (Pakistan)

-The Herald was a monthly magazine of politics and current affairs published by the Dawn Media Group from 1970 to 2019 in Karachi, Pakistan.
-The Herald has been responsible for producing many large and breaking stories since it started.
+The Herald was a politics and current affairs monthly magazine published by the Dawn Media Group in Karachi, Pakistan, from 1970 to 2019.
+The Herald was responsible for producing many large and breaking stories since its inception.

-It was renamed from the Illustrated Weekly of Pakistan in January 1970, which was published from 1948–1969.
+It was renamed from The Illustrated Weekly of Pakistan in January 1970, which was published from 1948–1969.

-It was Pakistan's most widely read monthly magazine, providing in-depth analyses, investigative reporting and an extensive coverage of current affairs.
+It was Pakistan's most widely read monthly magazine, providing in-depth analyses, investigative reporting and extensive coverage of current affairs.
 The magazine enjoyed a wide circulation abroad, particularly among academics and Pakistani expatriate communities in the Middle East, United Kingdom and North America.

+The "indomitable Razia Bhatti" was the magazine's first editor.

+During General Zia’s military dictatorship's tough press censorship, the magazine "maintained its independence with an unusual weapon — the blank space."

-It stopped publication after its July 2019 issue.
+It stopped publication after its July 2019 issue, 20 issues short of 600, after nearly 50 years of publication.